merlucy/blog/README.md

 # blog
-Source codes of the blog created by Yong Jin Lee
+Source codes of the blog created ground up